fiskaltrust/interface-doc/doc/digital-receipt/digital-receipt-overview.md

 This code (and the respective link) can be generated individually from any POS system, based on the data returned by the `/Sign` method of the fiskaltrust.Middleware (which is used to fiscalize receipts).

+The digital receipt visualisation behind the generated URL is with the basic version 3 months available after fiscalisation.

 The advantage of this basic version is that it can be used without any further implementation efforts in the POS software.
 On the other hand, this approach can only be used with POS systems that have a customer display, and lacks other advantages of the options described below.

 ### Process flow